Chérif Sy: Journalism career

 Sy is the son of army general Baba Sy, who participated in the 1983 revolution that brought Thomas Sankara to power.
-After Sankara's death in 1987, the younger Sy moved to Paris and headed the Committee for Defense of the Revolution.
-He was a critic of President Blaise Compaoré.
-Sy was a journalist by profession and edited the newspaper "Bendre".
+Sankara was killed in 1987, during the coup that brought Blaise Compaoré to power.
+The younger Sy moved to Paris and headed the Committee for Defense of the Revolution.
+During this time, Sy was a journalist and founded and edited the Sankarist newspaper Bendre.
 In March 2013, he was re-elected chief of the Society of Editors of the Private Press.

+President of the National Transitional Council

 Sy played an important role in the popular demonstrations that deposed Compaoré in 2014.
-Michel Kafando was chosen as president in November 2014 after a panel of 23 officials preferred him to Joséphine Ouédraogo and Sy.
+Michel Kafando was chosen as president in November 2014 by a panel of 23 officials, over Joséphine Ouédraogo and Sy.
 He became President of the National Transitional Council of Burkina Faso on 27 November.
-He defeated his main challenger, Ibrahim Koné by a 71 to 14 voting margin.
-He put forth a number of proposals in this position, such as revoking the death penalty as his friend Norbert Zongo was put to death.
+He defeated his main challenger, Ibrahim Koné by a 71 to 14 vote.
+In this role, Sy passed a range of reforms, such as revoking the death penalty, which had been used against journalists, including his friend Norbert Zongo.
 Sy also sponsored a law on the right of access to information.
-However, his most controversial law amended the electoral code.
+His most controversial law amended the electoral code, preventing former officials from the Compaoré regime from running in elections.
+A subsequent coup attempt cited this law as one of their foremost objections to the existing government.